deltwalrus/instruqt-chrome-kiosk/README.md

 Contributions are welcome in the form of pull requests.
 Changes to code in `main` (merged PRs or YOLO commits) result in a GitHub Action that builds a new Docker image from this repo and publishes it to the Docker Hub.
 The resulting image will always be `deltwalrus/instruqt-chrome-kiosk:latest` and will also be versioned to keep a revision history.

 The Docker repo can be found at https://hub.docker.com/repository/docker/deltwalrus/instruqt-chrome-kiosk

+## To-Do
+See https://github.com/deltwalrus/instruqt-chrome-kiosk/issues where I will track progress toward fixes and enhancements.